tensorflow/community/rfcs/20181016-replicator.md

         The structure must be compatible with `tf.nest`.

     Returns:
        A `Tensor` nest with the element-wise maximum `value`s from each replica.
-Otherwise an error will be thrown.
     """

   def all_gather(self, value: T) -> T: